I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	let total allocated be 0;
 	let total frequency be 0%;
 	if the total space is 0, stop;
-	repeat through the Table of Shape Frequencies begin;
-		change the shape count entry to 0;
+	repeat through the Table of Shape Frequencies: change the shape count entry to 0;
-	end repeat;
-	repeat through the Table of Shape Frequencies begin;
-		let N be the parts per hundred part of the frequency entry;
+	repeat through the Table of Shape Frequencies: let N be the parts per hundred part of the frequency entry;
 		let N be N multiplied by the total space;
 		change the shape count entry to N divided by 100;
 		change the total allocated to the total allocated plus the shape count entry;
 		let total frequency be total frequency plus the frequency entry;
-	end repeat;
-	if the total frequency is not 100%, say "Oops: the frequency table totals up to [total frequency].";
+	unless the total frequency is 100%,
+		say "Oops: the frequency table totals up to [total frequency].";
 	[Nevertheless, if the cave extent is not a multiple of 50 we have probably under-allocated due to rounding errors.
-We make random draws to put this right.] while the total allocated is less than the total space begin;
-		let total frequency be 0%;
+We make random draws to put this right.] while the total allocated is less than the total space: let total frequency be 0%;
 		let R be a random number from 1 to 100;
 		let the weighted percentage be the percentage with parts per hundred part R;
-		repeat through the Table of Shape Frequencies begin;
-			let total frequency be total frequency plus the frequency entry;
+		repeat through the Table of Shape Frequencies: let total frequency be total frequency plus the frequency entry;
-			if the weighted percentage > 0% and the weighted percentage <= the total frequency begin;
-				change the shape count entry to the shape count entry plus 1;
+			if the weighted percentage > 0% and the weighted percentage <= the total frequency: change the shape count entry to the shape count entry plus 1;
 				change the total allocated to the total allocated plus 1;
-				change the weighted percentage to 0%;
+				change the weighted percentage to 0%.
-			end if;
-		end repeat;
-	end while.

 To give shape to the shapeless labyrinth rooms:
 	[Now we change the count entries so that a count entry of X means that the Xth room is the first to have the characteristics of the present row.
 In particular, there is guaranteed to be a row with a count entry of 1.] let total allocated be 0;
-	repeat through the Table of Shape Frequencies begin;
-		if the shape count entry is not 0 begin;
-			let new value be the total allocated plus 1;
+	repeat through the Table of Shape Frequencies: unless the shape count entry is 0: let new value be the total allocated plus 1;
 			let total allocated be total allocated plus shape count entry;
 			change the shape count entry to the new value;
-		end if;
-	end repeat;
 	[Now we go through the rooms, using the current row to set each one, and moving to the appropriate row whenever one of the start counts is hit.
 Since there is guaranteed to be a count entry of 1 somewhere, the changes can only be reached when a row has been chosen.] let total allocated be 0;
-	repeat with blank room running through unshaped labyrinth rooms begin;
-		let total allocated be total allocated plus 1;
+	repeat with blank room running through unshaped labyrinth rooms: let total allocated be total allocated plus 1;
 		if there is a shape count of total allocated in the Table of Shape Frequencies then choose row with a shape count of total allocated in the Table of Shape Frequencies;
 		change the shape of the blank room to the shape entry;
 		change the map legend of the blank room to the legend entry;
-		change the printed name of the blank room to the shape name entry;
+		change the printed name of the blank room to the shape name entry.
-	end repeat.

 Before casting make sanctuary at: if the location is a labyrinth room or the location is the Budless Grove, say "You hear the laughter of the never-children in your mind, and know that you might as well save your strength." instead.